 We want to help you get the most out of your visit.
 We welcome visitors of all interests and abilities.
-The Walled Gardens, Garden Centre, craft workshops and Pavilion Tea Room all have level access, but some paths in the grounds are sloping.
+The Walled Gardens, Garden Centre, craft workshops and Pavilion Tea Room all have level access, but some paths in the grounds are gravelled.

 There is a designated ‘disabled’ car park next to the Pavilion Tea Room for Blue Badge holders and beside the entry to the Garden Centre.

 We regret that only assistance dogs are permitted in the gardens, maze and House.
 There is no shade in car parks.
 For reasons of public safety dogs are not allowed at general public events (dog themed events are an exception).
-Dogs on footpaths and bridleways in the Forest must be kept under control.
+Dogs on footpaths and bridleways in the Forest must be kept under close control.

 Stansted Park supports the South Downs Responsible Visitor Charter for sustainable tourism.